 More and more people are latching onto the “working from home” craze for many reasons.
 During the past few years, the dated idea that any job that claims you can work from home is a get rich quick scam has lessened, and more & more of us are jumping on the bandwagon, & enjoying the many advantages & benefits that working from your kitchen can bring.
 Forums such as The Money Shed have opened up a world of opportunity by allowing people to share & discuss various home working options, as well as weigh up the pros & cons.
 It can give you a world of flexibility – maybe you’re a mum who struggles to find childcare outside of school hours, or maybe you’re caring for a relative & can only work unsociable hours.
-It can also do wonders for your mental & physical health – no commuting, no angry boss with demanding deadlines, the ability to set your own pace & extra time to go to the gym/on walks are just a few of the benefits.
+It can also do wonders for your mental & physical health -no commuting, no angry boss with demanding deadlines, the ability to set your own pace & extra time to go to the gym/on walks, or even take a small break and play your favourite bingo sites are just a few of the benefits.

 However, as well as all the advantages of working from home brings, there’s always the disadvantages that make you think twice before handing in your notice.
 You have to have a LOT of self-discipline – there’s a lot of distractions at home such as the TV or radio, which can reduce the quality of your work.
 There’s also the pressure you put on yourself to work endlessly – maybe you feel the need to prove a point that you are able to work from home, as well as carrying out normal day-to-day activities such as the housework/ironing/childcare.
 One of the biggest disadvantages of working from home is “cabin fever”.